 Grant Applications Filed

-In mid-March 2021, the church filed two applications for grants to support the building repair work.
+The church filed applications for grants to support the building repair work.
 These submittals portray our good work in the community and how our building supports that work.

 1. Massachusetts Preservation Project Fund: We have applied for a $80,000 matching grant.
 The decision is due June 9, 2021.
 (Note that the title of the grant, "First Church of Jamaica Plain," is not a typo; that is how our church is listed in the national and state register of historic places.)